rxdrxksh01/intern-assignment/NOTES.md

 # NOTES

-## 1. CSV problems found
+## 1. CSV problems, fixes, and what I left

-The CSV was usable, but it needed cleaning before using it in the API or Q&A system.
+The CSV was usable, but it needed cleaning before using it for search or RAG.

-I found these main problems:

-- Some text fields had extra whitespace.
-The biggest issue was in `date_added`, where many values had leading spaces.
+Main problems found:
+- `date_added` had many leading-space issues, so dates needed trimming before parsing.
-- A few title, description, and cast values had messy whitespace such as non-breaking spaces, newlines, tabs, or repeated spaces.
+- Some text fields had messy whitespace such as newlines, tabs, repeated spaces, and non-breaking spaces.
+- Optional metadata was missing in many rows, especially `director`, `cast`, and `country`.
+- `country`, `cast`, `director`, and `listed_in` were comma-separated multi-value fields.
-- Some `country` values ended with a trailing comma, which created empty values when splitting the field.
+- Some country values had trailing commas, which created empty values after splitting.
-- Several optional metadata fields were missing:
-  - `director`: 1,969 rows
-  - `cast`: 570 rows
-  - `country`: 476 rows
-  - `date_added`: 11 rows
-  - `rating`: 10 rows
-- Multi-value fields were stored as comma-separated strings: `country`, `listed_in`, `cast`, and `director`.
-- `duration` was stored as text, for example `90 min`, `1 Season`, or `3 Seasons`.
+- `duration` was stored as text like `90 min`, `1 Season`, or `3 Seasons`.
 - I found one duplicate-content row where all cleaned fields matched another row except `show_id`.

-## 2. What I fixed

-All cleaning happens in code.
-I did not manually edit `data/netflix_titles.csv`.

-The ingestion script currently does the following:

-- Cleans text by removing extra spaces, non-breaking spaces, newlines, tabs, and repeated whitespace.
-- Converts missing human-facing metadata to `"Unknown"` for:
-  - `director`
-  - `cast`
-  - `country`
-  - `rating`
-  - `listed_in`
-- Keeps missing `date_added` as `NULL` instead of `"Unknown"` because dates should stay sortable and filterable.
-- Parses `date_added` into `YYYY-MM-DD`.
-- Parses `release_year` as an integer.
-- Splits `duration` into:
-  - `duration_value`
-  - `duration_unit`
-- Normalized unclear rating abbreviations: `NR` to `Not Rated` and `UR` to `Unrated`.
-- Splits comma-separated fields into separate child tables.
-- Removes empty list values caused by trailing commas.
-- Removes duplicate values inside list fields while keeping the original order.
-- Drops duplicate-content rows where every cleaned field matches except `show_id`.

-## 3. What I left unchanged

-I intentionally did not over-clean the dataset.

-I left these things unchanged:

-- I did not drop rows just because optional metadata was missing.
-- I did not drop duplicate titles generally because titles are not guaranteed to be unique.
-- I did not add external metadata such as IMDb, TMDB, posters, language, or current Netflix availability.
-- I did not scale numeric fields like `release_year` or duration because this is not a tabular ML model.
-- I did not create many boolean quality-flag columns because the ingestion summary already reports the important issues.

-## 4. Row dropping decisions

-Rows are dropped only when they are not usable for the catalogue.

-A row can be dropped for:

-- missing `show_id`
-- missing or invalid `type`
-- missing `title`
-- missing or invalid `release_year`
-- missing `description`
-- duplicate `show_id`
-- duplicate full content except `show_id`

-Rows are not dropped for missing:

-- `director`
-- `cast`
-- `country`
-- `rating`
-- `date_added`

-I kept those rows because missing optional metadata does not make a Netflix title unusable.

-## 5. Missing value decisions

-I used `"Unknown"` for missing human-facing metadata because it is clearer in API responses than returning empty values.

-For example:

-- missing director becomes `"Unknown"`
-- missing cast becomes `"Unknown"`
-- missing country becomes `"Unknown"`
-- missing rating becomes `"Unknown"`

-I did not use `"Unknown"` for dates or numeric fields.

-For example:

-- missing `date_added` stays `NULL`
-- missing or invalid `duration` becomes `NULL` for `duration_value` and `duration_unit`

-This keeps date and numeric fields easier to filter, sort, and query.

-## 6. Schema decisions

-I used SQLite because the dataset is small, local, and easy to reproduce.

-The main table is:

-- `titles`

-It stores one row per Netflix title:

-- `show_id`
-- `type`
-- `title`
-- `release_year`
-- `rating`
-- `duration_value`
-- `duration_unit`
-- `date_added`
-- `description`

-I used `show_id` as the primary key because titles are not unique.

-For multi-value fields, I created separate child tables:
+Fixes made:
+- Cleaned whitespace in text fields.
+- Parsed `date_added` into `YYYY-MM-DD`.
+- Parsed `release_year` as an integer.
+- Split `duration` into `duration_value` and `duration_unit`.
+- Converted missing user-facing metadata to `"Unknown"` for fields like director, cast, country, and rating.
+- Normalized rating abbreviations: `NR` to `Not Rated` and `UR` to `Unrated`.
+- Split multi-value fields into separate child tables.
+- Removed empty list values and duplicate list values while keeping original order.
+- Dropped only unusable rows or exact duplicate-content rows.

+What I left:
+- I did not drop rows just because director, cast, country, rating, or date_added was missing.
+Those fields are useful but not required to identify a title.
+- I did not manually edit the CSV; all cleaning happens in code.
+- I did not add external data such as IMDb ratings, posters, languages, or current Netflix availability because that would add new dependencies and make the assignment harder to reproduce.
+- I did not try fuzzy duplicate matching.
+I only removed rows where cleaned content matched exactly except `show_id`.

+## 2. Schema decisions

+I used SQLite because the dataset is small, local, and easy to rebuild.

+The main table is `titles`.
+It stores one row per title with fields like `show_id`, `type`, `title`, `release_year`, `rating`, `duration_value`, `duration_unit`, `date_added`, and `description`.

+I used `show_id` as the primary key because title names are not guaranteed to be unique.

+For multi-value fields, I created child tables:

 - `title_countries`
 - `title_genres`
 - `title_cast`
 - `title_directors`

-I chose this because fields like `country`, `cast`, `director`, and `listed_in` can contain multiple comma-separated values.

-For example, a title with `United States, India` should be stored as two country rows, not one raw string.
-This makes country filtering and country stats more accurate.
+I did this because fields like `country`, `cast`, `director`, and `listed_in` can contain multiple values in one CSV cell.
+Storing them in child tables makes filtering and stats cleaner.
+For example, a title with `United States, India` should count under both countries.

 Each child table also has a `position` column.
 This preserves the original order from the CSV, which is useful for fields like cast and directors.

-## 7. Current ingestion result

-Running `python ingest.py` currently gives:

-- Rows read: 6,234
-- Rows loaded: 6,233
-- Rows dropped: 1

-The dropped row was a duplicate-content row where all cleaned fields matched another row except `show_id`.

-The cleaned database is written to `data/netflix.db`.

-The database contains these tables:

-- `titles`
-- `title_countries`
-- `title_genres`
-- `title_cast`
-- `title_directors`

-## 8. Current limitations of ingestion

-The ingestion is good enough for the first part of the assignment, but it still has some limitations:

-- `"Unknown"` is useful for display, but it means missing metadata is now mixed with normal values in the child tables.
-- Duplicate detection only removes rows with identical cleaned content except `show_id`; it does not detect near-duplicates.
-- The dataset is a historical Netflix snapshot and should not be treated as the current Netflix catalogue.
-- The original CSV has limited metadata, so questions about language, IMDb rating, posters, or current availability cannot be answered from this data alone.
+## 3. RAG choices

+I used one RAG document per Netflix title.
+I did not chunk further because each title row is already short.

+For each title, I embedded a text block containing:

+- title
+- type
+- release year
+- rating
+- duration
+- countries
+- genres
+- directors
+- cast
+- description

+I included metadata, not only description, because users may ask questions like “Indian comedy movie”, “TV-MA Japanese show”, or “movie with Vijay”.
+Those answers depend on country, genre, rating, cast, and type.

+I used:

+- Embedding model: `sentence-transformers/all-MiniLM-L6-v2`
+- Vector store: Chroma
+- LLM: Groq with `llama-3.3-70b-versatile`

+I chose Chroma instead of only numpy because it stores documents, embeddings, ids, and metadata together.
+I did not use a heavier framework like LangChain because the project is small and I wanted the retrieval flow to stay easy to explain.

+The `/ask` endpoint retrieves relevant titles, sends them to Groq with guardrails, and returns the answer plus only the `show_id`s the LLM says it actually used.
+The prompt asks the model to use only catalogue sources and return JSON with `answer` and `used_show_ids`.

+## 4. What would break at 100,000 titles?

+At 100,000 titles, the current design would still work conceptually, but several parts would need improvement:

+- API list responses would need stronger pagination and possibly more indexes.
+- The current API fetches child-table values title by title, which is simple but creates many queries per page.
+At larger scale I would batch-fetch child values using `WHERE show_id IN (...)`.
+- Rebuilding the full Chroma index every time would become slow.
+I would make indexing incremental and only re-embed changed rows.
+- RAG quality would need evaluation.
+I would add a small test set of questions and expected source titles.
+- Local Chroma storage may be enough for development, but for production I would consider a managed vector store or a more controlled indexing pipeline.
+- LLM cost and latency would matter more.
+I would cache common answers and reduce context size more carefully.

+## 5. AI usage

+I used AI tools while building this project.

+I used AI for:
+- planning the ingestion structure
+- drafting some first versions of helper functions
+- discussing cleaning choices like `Unknown` vs `NULL`
+- comparing SQLite schema options for multi-value fields
+- drafting API and RAG route structure
+- reviewing prompts and source-grounding behavior
+- checking whether code looked over-engineered

+I did not accept everything blindly.
+I rejected or changed suggestions that felt too generic or too heavy, including:
+- MinMax scaling numeric fields
+- many boolean data-quality columns
+- full rating whitelists
+- putting RAG search text into ingestion
+- returning all retrieved RAG sources even when the LLM did not use them

+I changed AI-generated output in multiple places instead of accepting it blindly.
+One example was the RAG prompt and source handling.
+The first version returned all retrieved titles as sources, even when the answer only used some of them.
+I changed the prompt to require a JSON response with `answer` and `used_show_ids`, added guardrails against outside knowledge and invented metadata, and updated the API to return only the titles listed in `used_show_ids`.
+This made the `/ask` response more honest because the returned sources now match the answer.

+I also ran the code, checked outputs, and adjusted decisions based on actual behavior.
+I would be able to explain the final code path from CSV to SQLite, from SQLite to API, and from Chroma retrieval to Groq answer.

+## 6. What I would do with another 4 hours

+With another 4 hours, I would improve:

+- Add IMDb/TMDB metadata such as IMDb rating, poster URL, language, and maybe runtime validation, but only as a separate enrichment step so the original CSV pipeline stays reproducible.
+- Add a fallback for `/ask` when Groq fails, such as returning the retrieved titles with a clear message instead of a 500 error.